dutertetimes/dutertetimes.github.io/_posts/op_ed/opinion/2016-09-08-Is Duterte's 'Son of a whore' for Obama?.md

 He used the word 'mo', again translated into 'you' in english, and contextually 'you' refers to his audience or to whom he is speaking to.
 So, when he said, "Don't you do that kind of thing to me," he could not have meant Obama because he is not speaking to him.

-> Tell that to everybody.
+> "Tell that to everybody."

 Is this statement bidding Obama to tell everybody what he just said?
 If he was directing his son-of-a-whore words to Obama, would directing his audience to tell that to everybody make any sense?